 According to Addis Ababa city planning project office (2016) study, despite the increase in number and quality of roads and number of passenger vehicles, the transport problem of the city has not yet been alleviated because of lack of integration between land use and transport plan and delay in the installation of mass transit.
 As a result, according the project office study 55% from the total modes of mobility is covered by walking due to low income level of urban dwellers and inaccessibility of public transport.

-Public transportation availability
+Public transportation availability for low income and commuters